-The value of Property, Plant & Equipment (PPE) additions in 2020/21 was £101m.
+The value of additions to Property, Plant & Equipment (PPE) including Assets Under Construction in 2020/21 was £98m.
 The value of Revenue Expenditure Funded from Capital Under Statue (REFCUS) was £56.4m.

 What judgements are we focused on?

 Our work has focussed on any judgements exercised in determining whether expenditure is capital in nature, and therefore appropriate to be capitalised rather than charged to the Comprehensive Income and Expenditure Statement.